When is the right time to go abroad?

 The right time to go abroad is a very individual decision.
 Your child's personality plays a large part here (is he or she ready for it?) and also whether the school at home grants a leave abroad during the regular school career.

-The most common points to enter the British school system are at 13+ (Year 9 entry), 14+ (Year 10 entry) and 16+ (Sixth Form) - but there are always exceptions to this rule!
+The possible entry points into the British school system are at 13+ (Year 9 entry), 14+ (Year 10 entry), 15+ (Year 11 entry/Pre Sixth) and 16+ (Sixth Form) - but there are always exceptions to this rule!
 Most students join in September of any school year, but mid-year entries are also possible.

 The length of stay at a British boarding school depends on what you are hoping to get out of the stay and, of course, your budget.
 Anything from a term (3 months) to one, two or more years to include a school leaving certificate (IB or A-levels) is possible.